ntdevops/AI-LOCAL-IMAGES-GENERATOR-IN-JS-OPENAI-SERVICES/README.txt

 6) now open your browser and type http://localhost:5000/

-7) well start to play with this little funny creative toy
+7) well, start to play with this little funny creative toy

 ######SHARE YOUR PROMPTS AND RESULTS#############